Moba people: Origin

-The Bimoba are believed to have migrated southwards from the Present-day Burkina-Faso following the collapse of the Kingdom of Fada-Gurma around 1420.
+The Bimoba are believed to have migrated southwards from present-day Burkina Faso following the collapse of the Kingdom of Fada-Gurma around 1420.
+And the Bimoba may of have come with the Gourma migrations.
+However, it remains uncertain whether the Bimoba and the Gourma were originally the same people during these migrations.

 Society

 Bimoba society is patriarchal and is structured around clan and family heads.
 There are Clan-based kings or chiefs with vested power to hold the various clans together.
 The clans themselves can be located on multiple locations based on power and numbers.
-Presently, the clan groups of the Bimoba include Luok, Gnadaung, Dikperu, Puri, Tanmung, Gbong, Labsiak, Kunduek, Buok, the Baakpang, Turinwe and Kanyakib.
+Presently, the clan groups of the Bimoba include Luok, Gnadaung, Dikperu, Puri, Tanmung, Gbong, Labsiak, Kunduek, Buok, the Baakpang, Turinwe, Nabakib, Naniik, Poukpera, Maab and Kanyakib.